misaksson/self_driving_car_nd/term2/P6-Extended-Kalman-Filter/writeup.md

 **Extended Kalman Filter Project**

 _Note: A writeup is not necessary to pass this project according to the [Rubrics Points](https://review.udacity.com/#!/rubrics/748/view).
-This short project writeup report is mainly aiming to help myself remember what was achieved in this project._
+This short project report is mainly aiming to help me remember what was achieved in this project._

 The goals of this project are the following: